Green Chutney Recipe-How To Make It Right [Step By Step]

 Review the image carousel below for my easy step-by-step guide on making green chutney in a blender.

 Yes! the green chutney recipe is healthy.
 It mainly contains green chilies, coriander, and coconut.
 Green chilly is an antioxidant and rich in Vitamin C. Moreover, it helps in controlling blood sugar as well.
 Coconut and coriander help tone down diabetes and heart disease.

 Preparing this side dish needs blending all of the ingredients together in a blender.
 As a result, no oil is mostly not needed to prepare the green chutney.

 What To Eat With Green Chutney

-Green chutney/mint chutney is often made at home as a side or dip for appetizers and starters.
-So if someone has guests coming over, it is best to serve the guests some yummy appetizers and green chutney.
+Green chutney/mint chutney is often made at home as a side or dip for yummy appetizers and starters.
+So if someone has guests coming over, it is best to serve the guests some appetizers with green chutney.

 However, there are many main course dishes which complement green chutney very well.
 Do check out my blog post on how to make these main course meals as well.
 Green chutney surely adds an extra edge to many of the main course meals.